 In Early Cognition, one of the first courses in the program, students learn about the nature and tasks of early cognition including social, cultural, and biological foundations.
 They also learn how to collaborate with families and staff in supporting active learning environments.
 Students look at current research implications in brain development and cognition and how they can affect classroom instruction.
 Students also learn how to use that research to assess a student’s progress.

 Play as Pedagogy is a case study class that focuses on play as the primary learning modality for young children.
 The course reinforces how impactful it can be for teachers to observe children at play.
 Each week students learn how to design lesson plans on an aspect of play, as well as learn how to explain play as a teaching tool and how to extend it through art, music, and dance.

 “It’s a fun course and it’s important to talk about ‘play’ in general when it comes to early childhood education and to look at ‘play’ as education,” Alvarado says.

-In addition to its BAECE, National also offers a Master of Early Childhood Education which teaches students how to evaluate early childhood teaching practices and policies and examine their impact on children, family, schools, and the community.
+In addition to the Bachelor of Arts in Early Childhood Education (BAECE) program, National also offers a Master of Early Childhood Education, which teaches students how to evaluate early childhood teaching practices and policies and examine their impact on children, family, schools, and the community.
 The master’s degree opens up additional career possibilities such as teaching at the college level or directing an early childhood education center or program.

 What Role Does Licensure Play in Your Career as an Early Childhood Educator?